-- Royalty - James I (1566-1625), married to Anne of Denmark (1574-1619) who started the royal art collection. - Charles I (1600-1649), French wife Queen Henrietta Maria of France (1609-1669, queen consort 1625-1649), Charles tried to emulate the achievements of Prince Henry (1594-1612) but never guite achieved it.
+- Thomas Wentworth, 1st Earl of Strafford, 60 Van Dyck, Mytens, van Honthorst. - Important People - William Laud, Archbishop of Canterbury.
+His obsession with points of liturgy led to dissent from all sides. - Connoisseurs and Dealers - William Trumbell, ambassador and connoisseur. - Nicholas Lanier, court musician and art connoisseur.
+Sent abroad as spy and to purchase art. - Sir Dudley Carleton, ambassador and connoisseur.
+Carleton dealt with Rubens, p.
+69-70 and became financially exposed. - Balthazar Gerbier dealer and connoisseur - Daniel Nys, notorious art dealer, stole statues belonging to Carleton in 1615. - William Petty. - Abraham van der Doort was curator of the King's collector and completed a comprehensive inventory by 1639 despite all the loans and borrowings. - Royalty - James I (1566-1625), married to Anne of Denmark (1574-1619) who started the royal art collection. - Charles I (1600-1649), French wife Queen Henrietta Maria of France • (1609-1669, gueen consort 1625-1649), Charles tried to emulate the achievements of Prince Henry (1594-1612) but never quite achieved it.
 He collected across Europe from the Low Countries, to Spain and then Italy.
 Charles created an enormous debt by plunging the country into wars with Spain and then France.
 His imposition of the Anglican prayer book led to the Bishop's Wars in Scotland.
 His policies also caused the Ulster Uprising of 1641.
 In the late 1620s Charles paid £18,000 for the Gonzaga collection from Mantua, one of the greatest collections in Italy.
 The collection included Mantegna's Triumph of Caesar.
 Charles used collecting to define his royal authority and perhaps to console him for the deaths of his brother, sister and mother and his father in his early twenties.
 Charles collection was overseen by van der Doort.
+Gerrit van Honthorst Duke of Buckingham.
+Van Dyck the young Duke of Buckingham and his brother (his father George Villiers was reviled and assassinated in 1628).
 The Stuarts were more connected to Europe, France and Italy than the Tudors and collecting was sweeping the Continent.
-Charles followed European taste for Mantegna, Giorgione, Raphael and, above all, Titian.
+He followed European taste for Mantegna, Giorgione, Raphael and, above all, Titian.
 He also collected the new baroque style artists, Rubens, Guido Reni and Orazio Gentileschi.